TheLartians/PEGParser/README.md

 A linear-time C++17 PEG parser generator supporting memoization, left-recursion and context-dependent grammars.

+## What's new

+- support parsing non-consecutive strings, adapted to rope data structure

+## Usage

+1. Create an object of `StringViews`
+2. Append string fragments into `stringViews`
+3. Pass as an argument of `ParserGenerator::run`
+4. Get result

+**Pay attention!
+Using `stringViews.strings.push_back` without update `stringViews.presums` will trigger potential bugs!**

+---

 ## Example

 The following defines a simple calculator program.
 It is able to parse and evaluate the basic operations `+`, `-`, `*`, `/` while obeying operator and bracket precedence and ignoring whitespace characters between tokens.